abh0306/progettoAIS/README.md

-Epidemic Simulation on Graphs
+# Epidemic Simulation on Graphs

-This project implements an epidemic simulation on graphs using NetworkX .
+This project implements an epidemic simulation on graphs using NetworkX.
-The model follows infection, recovery, and return-to-susceptibility dynamics, and visualizes the epidemic evolution with Matplotlib
+The model follows infection, recovery, and return-to-susceptibility dynamics, and visualizes the epidemic evolution with Matplotlib.
-.

-🚀 Features
+## Features

-Load a graph from a .csv edge list file.
+-Load a graph from a .csv edge list file.

-Random selection of initially infected nodes.
+-Random selection of initially infected nodes.

-Customizable parameters:
+-Customizable parameters:

-Infection probability (ptrans)
+- Infection probability (ptrans)

-Number of steps to recover (tREC)
+- Number of steps to recover (tREC)

-Number of steps of immunity (tSUS, with option for infinity ?)
+- Number of steps of immunity (tSUS, with option for infinity ?)

-Step-by-step visualization with node colors:
+-Step-by-step visualization with node colors:

 🟩 Susceptible